-Edward said, who teaches literature at Columbia University, has specialized in writers about colonialism.
+Edward Said, who teaches literature at Columbia University, has specialized in writers about colonialism.
 His first book was Joseph Conrad and the Fiction of Autobiography; his best-known work, Orientalism, is a panoramic denunciation of the ways Europe has seen the East.
 Said has also been more than a literary critic; as “America’s foremost spokesman for the Palestinians” (in the words of the New York Observer), he served from 1977 to 1991 as a member of the Palestine National Council, an arm of the PLO, and he has written indefatigably celebrating the Palestinian agenda and attacking Israel.

-In Culture and Imperialism, Said undertakes to examine strains of “imperialism” as found in such 19th- and 20th-century English and French writers as Jane Austen, Rudyard Kipling, Joseph Conrad, Albert Camus, and E.M.
+In Culture and ImperialiAussm, Said undertakes to examine strains of “imperialism” as found in such 19th- and 20th-century English and French writers as Jane Austen, Rudyard Kipling, Joseph Conrad, Albert Camus, and E.M.
 Forster.
 After locating the virus, he offers his remedial medicine: something he calls “contrapuntal reading,” which comes down to confronting these European artists with political texts from the third world.
 Then, in a final, disjointed (in every sense) chapter, Said indulges in a prolonged diatribe against United States foreign policy, as manifested especially in the Gulf war.

 Before getting down to individual cases, Said floats the hypothesis of a genetic linkage between the fact of empire and the genre of the novel.
 “The novel,” he writes, “as a cultural artifact of bourgeois society, and imperialism are unthinkable without each other.”
 As support for this sweeping charge he offers little beyond the vulgar-Marxist statement that: